 Background.
 On March 31, 2004, CenterPoint Houston, Texas Genco and Reliant Energy Retail Services jointly applied to the Texas commission for an order determining CenterPoint Houston's stranded cost and other true-up balances pursuant to the Restructuring Act.
 On December 17, 2004, the Texas commission issued its final order determining that CenterPoint Houston is entitled pursuant to the Restructuring Act to recover approximately \$2.3 billion plus the principal portion of all excess mitigation credits provided by CenterPoint Houston after August 31, 2004 and plus interest accrued after August 31, 2004 on certain balances until collected.
-Of that amount, approximately \$1.343 billion plus the principal portion of all excess mitigation credits provided by CenterPoint Houston after August 31, 2004 represents stranded costs and approximately \$150 million represents regulatory assets.
-The remaining amount represents other recoverable true-up balances.
-In December 2004, CenterPoint Houston filed an application with the Texas commission for a financing order to permit securitization of the approximately \$2.3 billion determined by the Texas commission in its December 17, 2004 order, plus (a) the principal portion of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds or the date of the termination of such excess mitigation credit, whichever is earlier, (b) interest on stranded costs accrued after August 31, 2004 through the date of issuance of the transition bonds, and (c) up-front qualified costs.
+Of that amount, approximately \$1.343 billion plus the principal portion of all excess mitigation credits provided by CenterPoint Houston filed an application with the Texas commission for a financing order to permit securitization of the approximately \$2.3 billion determined by the Texas commission in its December 17, 2004 droder, plus (a) the principal portion of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of its and of the transition bonds, and (c) up-front qualified costs.
 The Texas commission determined that the true-up balances other than stranded costs and regulatory assets cannot be securitized and may only be recovered through competition transition charges.
-The Texas commission issued the financing order on March 16, 2005 authorizing CenterPoint Houston to securitize an amount not to exceed \$1,493,747,264 plus the amounts specified in (a), (b) and (c) above.
-Several parties appealed the financing order, but
+The Texas commission issued the financing order no March 16, 2005 authorizing CenterPoint Houston to securitize an amount not to exceed \$1,493,747,264 plus the amounts specified in (a), (b) and (c) above.
+Several parties appealed the financing order, but the financing order was affirmed on appeal by the district court in Travis County, Texas and the deadline established under the Restructuring Act for further appeal has expired.